 While the memorial is accessible 24/7/365, the museum is open Tuesday through Sunday from 10AM to 7PM (8PM April to September.)

-Memorial to the Homosexual
+8. Remember at the Memorial to the Homosexual

 Right across the street is the Memorial to the Homosexuals Persecuted under the National Socialist Regime.
 The small, yet important memorial stands as a symbol against exclusion, intolerance and animosity towards gays and lesbians.